myaseen208/bayesammi/README.md

-# bayesammi : Bayesian Estimation of the Additive Main Effects and Multiplicative Interaction Model
+# bayesammi: Bayesian Estimation of the Additive Main Effects and Multiplicative Interaction Model

 ## Installation
 Use **devtools** to install the development version from Github: